nest/nest-extension-module/doc/extension_modules.rst

 Building MyModule
 -----------------

-1. Create a build directory:
+1. From inside the ``nest-extension-module`` source directory, create a build directory:

    .. code-block:: sh